tvojnar/capstone_frontend/README.md

 However, sometimes I find it hard to keep track of where I have been, and I find myself asking questions such as “What was the name of that hike I went on last July?”, or “Which hikes have I done on the Olympic Peninsula?”.

 So, for my capstone project at Ada Developers Academy I built a web app called ScrappyHiker that allows users to keep track of all of the hikes they have been on, and any details about them that they don’t want to forget!
-In addition you can upload a GPX track for any hike that you have added to ScrappyHilker.
+In addition you can upload a cover photo and a GPX track for any hike that you have added to ScrappyHilker.

 ## Main features
 1. Visual representation of your hiking history on a map